 Geoframing does not collect location data and it functions differently compared to products like geofencing, geo-retargeting, and geo-retargeting lookalike.
 These other forms of data collection focus on location targeting by drawing a virtual fence around a given location.
 They use GPS and RFIDs that triangulate a location from cell towers.
 Fencing data will also collect loads of useless information because it collects all the data in that area.

-By only collecting data on devices who are consenting, your data is verified to be more accurate and its collection is more ethical.
+By only collecting data on devices that are consenting, your data is verified to be more accurate and its collection is more ethical.
 Additionally, you no longer need to sift through millions of tangential data points to find the information your company needs.

 Ways to Use Geoframing

-How Can Geoframing Support Audience Research
+How Geoframing Supports Audience Research

 Identifying and directing your marketing efforts towards your ideal audience can contribute to a positive return on investment (ROI) and return on ad spend (ROAS).